A lower bound technique for triangulations of simplotopes: Tools for Covering Simplotopes

 \begin{proof}This is a volume bound.
-On the right side, we have the number of $\Pi_{s', t'}$ faces $Q(s,t,s',t')$ multiplied by the volume of these faces.
-This volume is easy to calculate because it is a product; each segment multiplies the volume by $1$, and each triangle multiplies the volume by $1/2$.
+On the right side, we have the number of $\Pi(a_1', \ldots, a_n')$ faces $Q(a_1, \ldots, a_n; a_1', \ldots, a_n')$ multiplied by the volume of these faces.
+This volume is easy to calculate because it is a product; each segment multiplies the volume by $1$, and each triangle multiplies the volume by $1/2$, each tetrahedron multiplies it by $1/3$, etc.

-The sum on the left side is an upper bound for all the exterior faces of simplices that could cover the volume of $\Pi_{s', t'}$ faces represented by the right side.
-Notice that if a $d$-face of the simplotope is covered by a collection of simplices, then every $(d-1)$-facet of that face must also be covered by the same collection.
+The sum on the left side is an upper bound for all the exterior faces of simplices that could cover the volume of $\Pi(a_1', \ldots, a_n')$ by a collection of simplices, then every $(d-1)$-facet of that face must also be covered by the same collection.
 Therefore, on the left side, we only need to count faces of simplices that are exterior facets, or that are exterior facets of exterior facets, or exterior facets of exterior facets of exterior facets, etc. As we will show in Proposition \ref{facetsame}, an exterior facet will always have the same class as the simplex itself.
 Therefore we need only to consider exterior faces that are the same class as the simplex itself, i.e., for which $c'=c$.
-Each of these faces has a volume of $\frac{c}{(s'+2t')!}$. \end{proof}
+Each of these faces has a volume of $\frac{c}{d'!}$.